Orthokeratology From Our Optometrist In Boca Raton

-Correcting refractive errors such as myopia, hyperopia and astigmatism has also revolved around improving the way the retina receives incoming light.
+Correcting refractive errors such as myopia, hyperopia and astigmatism have also revolved around improving the way the retina receives incoming light.
 If the eyeballs or corneas aren't perfectly shaped, incoming light is refracted improperly, creating blurry images instead of clear ones.
 Glasses correct for these refractive errors before the light ever reaches the eye, while contacts perform their compensation as the light passes through the corneas.
 The corneas themselves can often be altered to correct the refractive error in question via the laser surgery procedure commonly known as LASIK.
 But not everyone is a good candidate for LASIK, while others would rather avoid eye surgery -- and while glasses and contacts get the job done, they can be a hassle to maintain and keep up with.

-Like LASIK, orthokeratology (or ortho-k) changes your corneal curvature; unlike LASIK, it doesn't require surgery or permanently alter your eyes.
+Like LASIK, orthokeratology (or ortho-k) changes your corneal curvature; unlike LASIK, it doesn't require surgery or permanently alters your eyes.
 Ortho-k uses gas permeable (GP) contact lenses that are only worn during sleep, gently reshaping the corneas so you can wake up, remove the lenses, and see clearly without any need for corrective lenses during waking hours.
 The effect can last for several days between uses in some individuals, and you can always maintain your vision correction simply by reinserting the lenses as needed.
 If at some future point you decide you'd rather have LASIK or use daytime lenses, you're at liberty to put the ortho-k lenses aside and pursue that option.

 Special Benefits for Younger Patients